kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 Of course docker_release... is just a convenience wrapper running all the stages

-Now let\'s assume we want to promote dev image to prod:
+Now let's assume we want to promote dev image to prod:

 - then we run `i docker_build_prod_image`